solana-labs/solana/docs/src/apps/jsonrpc-api.md

 Solana nodes choose which bank state to query based on a commitment requirement set by the client.
 Clients may specify either:

-- `"max"` - the node will query the most recent block confirmed by supermajority of the network as having reached maximum lockout.
+- `"max"` - the node will query the most recent block confirmed by supermajority of the cluster as having reached maximum lockout.
 - `"root"` - the node will query the most recent block having reached maximum lockout on this node.
-- `"single"` - the node will query the most recent block having reached 1 confirmation by supermajority of the network.
+- `"single"` - the node will query the most recent block having reached 1 confirmation by supermajority of the cluster.
-- `"singleGossip"` - the node will query the most recent block that has been voted on by supermajority of the network via gossip votes.
+- `"singleGossip"` - the node will query the most recent block that has been voted on by supermajority of the cluster via gossip votes.
 This differs from `single` in that:
   - It incorporates votes from gossip and replay.
   - It does not count votes on descendants of a bank, only direct votes on the bank.